asdub/improved-telegram/README.md

 The app has been built using the [Bootstrap](https://getbootstrap.com/docs/4.1/getting-started/introduction/) front-end framework.

-Owing to the services, the user base is likey to be very broad.
+Owing to the services, the user base is likely to be very broad.
 With this in mind the design and layout has been considered to appeal to all age groups and demographics.